IBM/operator-collection-sdk/content/docs/operator-collection-linter/linter-configuration.md

 ## Linter Configuration
 ---
-The IBM Operator Collection SDK for VS Code has a built-in linter meant to validate your `operator-config` yaml file.
+The IBM Operator Collection SDK extension for VS Code has a built-in linter meant to validate your `operator-config` yaml file.

 The linter can be configured with a yaml file called **`.oc-lint`**, which should be placed in the same directory as your `operator-config` file.
 It contains the following format: